Push API v1 (Accommodations) User Guide

 Tip: if your system does not support close_out, you can set your availability to 0 when close_out is true and to available when close_out is false.

-Within the period the rate is valid, each accommodation/date has attributes (sent in the status array) you can use, depending on what you need for your service.
+Within the period the rate is valid for stays, each accommodation/date has attributes (sent in the status array) you can use, depending on what you need for your service.

-When an attribute for a date is untouched (nonexistent, never overwritten in the status array), you must use the default value.
+When an attribute for a date is untouched (has never been set or modified via the status array - see the Important section below), you must use the default value.

 Attribute Default value